Health Benefits of Honey

 Extra!

-For Beautiful Skinhoney
+For Beautiful Skin

 Its anti-bacterial qualities are particularly useful for the skin, and, when used with the other ingredients, can also be moisturizing and nourishing!
 For a powerful home beauty treatment for which you probably have all the ingredients in your kitchen already, read Carrot Face Mask.